MultiSafepay/docs/content/getting-started/getting-started-guide.md

 - Complete the live account sign up form.
 - Provide information about your company, including the ultimate beneficial owners.
 - Check the list of prohibited products and services.
-- Display required information on your website.
+- Display required information on your site.

 We then perform [know your customer (KYC) checks](/account/kyc/).
 If approved, your account goes live.